 The same applies for the obtention of British Nationality.
 The exam needed for such coveted gong is yet another form of racism and discrimination, as most of the long living and natural residents would fail it.
 Worse, in many cases after the nationality is given, the new Nationals feel like they have now a licence to discriminate.
 And there is no prize to be given to anyone that knows why this happens.

 I found very disturbing the plea from Ed Milliband last week for the compulsive need to learn English as essential to social integration.
-That is also very racist, veiled colonialism again, as social integration is not the basis for a happier society: Tolerance, Humanity and Equality should go beyond any language barrier.
-West Indian immigrants have been coming to this country for the past century.
-They all speak English... and so did Stephen Lawrence.
+That is also very racist, veiled colonialism again, as social integration is not the basis for a happier society: Tolerance, Humanity and Equality should go beyond any language barrier... and do I need to ask you what Stephen Lawrence's language was?